Person

 Summary

 George Sutherland was engaged from 1880, in what he described as 'technological journalism', beginning with descriptions of promising inventions.
-His daughter, Margaret, became a prominent Australian composer and his brother, William, a leading chemist.
+His daughter, Margaret, became a prominent Australian composer, his brother William, was a leading chemist, and his brother Alexander was a leading writer.

 Details